What does area have to do with slope?

 You can think of this as taking the area under the graph divided by the width.
 Or more accurately, it's the signed area of that graph, since area below the x-axis is counted as negative.

 And take a moment to remember the connection between this idea of a continuous average and the usual finite notion of an average, where you add up many numbers and divide by how many there are.
-When you take some sample of points spaced out by dxdx, the number of samples is about the length of the interval divided by dxdx.
+When you take some sample of points spaced out by dx, the number of samples is about the length of the interval divided by dx.

-If you add up the value of f(x)f(x) at each sample and divide by the total number of samples, it's the same as adding up the products f(x)dxf(x) \cdot dx and dividing by the width of the entire interval.
+If you add up the value of f(x) at each sample and divide by the total number of samples, it's the same as adding up the products f(x) \cdot dx and dividing by the width of the entire interval.

-I've conveniently chosen an antiderivative which passes through 00 at the lower bound here, but keep in mind that you could freely shift this up and down, adding whatever constant you want to it, and it would still be a valid antiderivative.
-So the solution to the average problem is the change in the height of this new graph divided by the change to its xx value between aa and bb.
+I've conveniently chosen an antiderivative which passes through 0 at the lower bound here, but keep in mind that you could freely shift this up and down, adding whatever constant you want to it, and it would still be a valid antiderivative.
+So the solution to the average problem is the change in the height of this new graph divided by the change to its x value between a and b.

-And again, that should make a lot of sense, because little f(x)f(x) gives the slope of a tangent line to this graph at each point, after all it is by definition the derivative of capital FF.
+And again, that should make a lot of sense, because little f(x) gives the slope of a tangent line to this graph at each point, after all it is by definition the derivative of capital F.

 Why are antiderivative the key to solving integrals?
 Well, my favorite intuition is still the one I showed last lesson, but a second perspective is that when you reframe the question of finding the average of a continuous value as finding the average slope of bunch of tangent lines, it lets you see the answer just by the comparing endpoints, rather than having to actually tally up all points in between.